gabrielication/RIOT/examples/coap_dtls_mbedtls/README.md

 If you prefer another key exchange mode you can type like:

     > dtlsc fe80::ac4a:f4ff:fef7:b23d ecdhe_ecdsa

+You can also choose your TLS version like:

+    > dtlsc fe80::ac4a:f4ff:fef7:b23d ecdhe_ecdsa dtls1_3

 It will start by default in a verbose mode printing all the bytes sent and received (you can disable it by changing a flag in the code).